JetBrains/Qodana/topics/qodana-dotnet-community.md

 If you plan to run %linter% on a local machine, make sure that Docker on this machine is up and running.

-By default, %product% tries to locate and employ a single solution file, or, if no solution file is present, it tries to find a project file.
+By default, %instance% tries to locate and employ a single solution file, or, if no solution file is present, it tries to find a project file.
 If your project contains multiple solution files, you need to specify the exact filename using the `--solution` option and a relative path to a solution file.
-For example, to make %product% always analyze the `MySolution.sln` solution file, you can use:
+For example, to make %instance% always analyze the `MySolution.sln` solution file, you can use:

 %linter% requires the relative path to a solution or a project file from the repository root.